-Preintroduction allows the Legislature to "hit the ground running" by facilitating the assignment of bills to committees so that presiding officers may schedule hearings.
+Preintroduction allows the Legislature to "hit the ground running" by facilitating the assignment of bills to committees so that committee chairs may schedule hearings.

 With a few exceptions, bills drafted at the request of an interim or other statutory legislative committee (including Executive Branch proposals) must be preintroduced.
-Deadlines are specified in the Joint Rules.
+Deadlines are specified in the Joint Rules (typically mid-December).
 All preintroduced bills must be sponsored by a legislator.
 The legislator must comply with the instructions provided by the Legislative Services Division for signing and returning the bill by the deadline or the request will be canceled.